pro1code1hack/Your-Journey-To-Fluent-Python/Functional_Programming/Exceptions.md

 AssertionError
 ```

+Difference between raise and assert is that raise is used for raising an exception unlike assert which is used for
+raising an exception if the given condition is False

-#### 3. Try Except Else Finally Exceptiorns
+### 3. Try Except Else Finally Exceptiorns

-##### The try and except block in Python is used to catch and handle exceptions.
-Python executes code following the try statement as a “normal” part of the program.
-The code that follows the except statement is the program’s response to any exceptions in the preceding try clause.
+The try and except block in Python is used to catch and handle exceptions.
+Python executes code following the try
+statement as a “normal” part of the program.
+The code that follows the except statement is the program’s response to any
+exceptions in the preceding try clause.

 ![img](../Images/ExceptionsTryExcept.png)

-##### As you saw earlier, when syntactically correct code runs into an error, Python will throw an exception error.
-This exception error will crash the program if it is unhandled.
-The except clause determines how your program responds to exceptions.
+As you saw earlier, when syntactically correct code runs into an error, Python will throw an exception error.
+This
+exception error will crash the program if it is unhandled.
+The except clause determines how your program responds to
+exceptions.

 #### Example